reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 Component classifiers are used to specify components in an embedded software system architecture.
 AADL supports three types of component classifiers:

 1. *Component interface*: a component specification that represents the external interface to a component.
-It consists of *features* that represent interaction points with other components, *flows* from incoming features to outgoing features, externally visible modes, and property values associated with the component, its features, and flows.
+It consists of *features* that represent interaction points with other components, *flows* from incoming features to outgoing features, externally visible *modes*, and *property values* associated with the component, its features, and flows.

 2. *Component implementation*:  a component blue print that represents how a component is realized in terms of interconnected subcomponents.
-A *subcomponent* represent component instances based on a specification identified by a component classifier.
-Connections specify flow between features of different subcomponents or a subcomponent feature and its own feature.
+A *subcomponent* represents a component instances based on a specified component classifier. *Connections* specify flow between features of different subcomponents or between a subcomponent feature and the component's own feature.
-Flow implementations elaborate on a flow from an incoming to an outgoing feature by identifying connections and subcomponents involved in the flow.
-A component implementation may also specify a binding from an software application component to a platform component.
+*Flow sequences* elaborate on a flow from an incoming to an outgoing feature or an end to end flow from one subcomponent to another by identifying connections and subcomponents involved in the flow.
-Bindings specify the binding of a software subcomponent to a platform component.
-A component implementation and its elements can have property values.
+*Bindings* specify the binding of a software subcomponent to a platform component.
+A component implementation and its elements can have *property values* assigned.

 3. *Configuration*: a configuration configures aspects of a component implementation.
-Once configured those aspects cannot be changed by further configuration.
-It assigns component implementations to subcomponents (including nested subcomponents) that initially have a component interface assigned.
-In addition it assigns property values to any model element within the component hierarchy of the component implementation.
+Configuration assignments associate component implementations and configurations with subcomponents, including nested subcomponents.
+Configurations assign collection of property values to any model element within the hierarchy of the component implementation for which the configuration is defined.
- It also specifies bindings between application and platform components.
+ A configuration also specifies bindings between application and platform components.
+Once configured those aspects cannot be changed.

 A component has a *component category*.
 It can be defined as a generic component (using the keyword **component**), or it can represent a specific software or hardware entity through one of the following component *categories*:

-*thread*, *thread group*, *process*, *data,* *subprogram*, *subprogram group*,
-*memory*, *bus*, *virtual bus*, *processor*, *virtual processor*, *device*, and *system*.
+ *thread*, *thread group*, *process*, *data*, *subprogram*, *subprogram group*, *memory*, *virtual memory*, *bus*, *virtual bus*, *processor*, *virtual processor*, *device*, and *system*.
 The specific meaning of each of the component categories are described in later sections.

 A component can have multiple implementations.
 They represent variants of a component that adhere to the same interface.